NetWalker ransomware removal instructions

-NetWalker is an updated variant of the Mailto ransomware.
-Systems infected with this malware experience data encryption and receive ransom demands for the decryption tools/software.
-During the encryption process, all compromised files are appended with a random character string extension; for example, a file originally titled "1.jpg" could appear as something similar to "1.jpg.3289cf" - following encryption.
-After this process is complete, a ransom note "[random-string]-Readme.txt" is dropped into every affected folder.
+NetWalker is an updated variant of Mailto ransomware.
+Systems infected with this malware suffer data encryption and users receive ransom demands for decryption tools/software.
+During the encryption process, all compromised files are appended with a random character string extension.
+For example, a file originally named "1.jpg" could appear as something similar to "1.jpg.3289cf" following encryption.
+After this process is complete, a ransom message ("[random-string]-Readme.txt") is dropped into every affected folder.

-The ransom-demanding message informs victims' that their data has been encrypted by Netwalker.
-The only way of recovering the files is by purchasing the decryption tools/software from the cyber criminals behind the infection.
-To do so, users are to establish contact with the criminals.
-This is to be done via opening the malware's website (its link is listed in the note) via Tor browser.
-Though this site decryption can be tested by uploading one encrypted file.
-Victims are also warned that shutting down or rebooting the infected device and/or attempting manual decryption - will result in permanent data loss.
-There is more information provided in the webpage, concerning the infection, payment and decryption.
-The ransom is stated to be 26.50830000 BTC (Bitcoin cryptocurrency), however should victims fail to pay within the given time, it will double.
-At the current exchange rate, this sum is worth approximately 230 000 USD (note, exchange rates constantly fluctuate).
-However, even when leveraged against large companies, this ransom is significantly larger than the norm; hence, making this infection even more suspect as few entities would be willing to pay such an amount.
-In opposition to what is stated in the ransom note, the site offers free decryption of three files.
-These test files cannot be larger than 3 MB, they also must be either small document or image files (e.g. .jpg, jpeg, .png, .bmp, .doc, .docx formats).
-Unfortunately, in many cases of ransomware infections, decryption is impossible without interference of the cyber criminals responsible.
-It might be, if the malicious program is still in development and/or has bugs (flaws).
-Whatever the case, it is expressly advised against paying criminals.
-Since often, despite meeting the demands - victims do not receive the promised decryption tools.
+The ransom-demand message informs victims' that their data has been encrypted by Netwalker.
+The only way to recover the files is by purchasing decryption tools/software from the cyber criminals behind the infection.
+To achieve this, users are to establish contact with the criminals by opening the malware website (the link is listed in the message) via the Tor browser.
+This site decryption can be tested by uploading one encrypted file.
+Victims are also warned that shutting down or rebooting the infected device and/or attempts at manual decryption will result in permanent data loss.
+More information is provided on the web page concerning the infection, payment, and decryption.
+The ransom is stated to be 26.50830000 BTC (Bitcoin cryptocurrency), however, should victims fail to pay within the given time, this will double.
+At the exchange rate at the time of writing, this sum was equivalent to approximately US$230,000 USD (note that exchange rates continually fluctuate).
+Even when leveraged against large companies, this ransom is significantly larger than the norm, hence making this infection even more suspect, as few people/parties would be willing to pay such an amount.
+Contrary to the details given in the ransom message, the site actually offers free decryption of three files.
+These test files cannot be larger than 3 MB and also must be small documents or image files (e.g. .jpg, jpeg, .png, .bmp, .doc, .docx formats).
+Unfortunately, in many cases of ransomware infections, decryption is impossible without involvement of the cyber criminals, unless the malicious program is still in development and/or has bugs/flaws.
+Whatever the case, you are strongly advised against paying criminals.
+Despite meeting the demands, victims do not receive the promised decryption tools.
 Therefore, they experience financial loss and their data remains encrypted.
-To prevent NetWalker from further encryptions, it must be eliminated from the operating system.
-However, removal will not restore already affected files.
-The sole viable solution is recovering them from a backup, if one was made prior to the infection and was stored in a separate location.
+To prevent NetWalker from further encryption, it must be eliminated from the operating system, however, removal will not restore already affected files.
+The only viable solution is to recover them from a backup, if one was made prior to the infection and was stored in a separate location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-OFFWHITE, ZorgoCry and Paymen45 are a couple examples of other ransomware-type programs.
-They encrypt data and demand payment for the decryption.
-Crucial differences between these programs/infections include: the cryptographic algorithm they use (symmetric or asymmetric) and size of the ransom.
-The latter typically range from three to four digits, in rare cases - they can enter five digit sums (USD).
-Cyber criminals tend to demand the payments to be made in digital currencies (mainly, cryptocurrencies), due to transactions of them being difficult/impossible to trace.
-To avoid data loss, it is recommended to keep backups in remote servers and/or unplugged storage devices (preferably, in several different locations).
+OFFWHITE, ZorgoCry and Paymen45 are some examples of other ransomware-type programs.
+They encrypt data and demand payment for decryption.
+Crucial differences between these programs/infections include the cryptographic algorithm they use (symmetric or asymmetric) and size of the ransom.
+The latter typically ranges from three to four digit sums.
+In rare cases, they can reach five digit sums (USD).
+Cyber criminals tend to demand payments to be made in digital currencies (mainly, cryptocurrencies), since these transactions are difficult/impossible to trace.
+To avoid data loss, you are advised to keep backups on remote servers and/or unplugged storage devices (preferably, in several different locations).

 How did ransomware infect my computer?